MicrosoftDocs/windows-insider/wip/at-home/Active-Dev-Branch.md

 >[!NOTE]
 > This page includes everything noted as part of the "What's new" and "General changes & improvements" sections of the blog posts published for each build [on the Windows Blog](https://blogs.windows.com/windowsexperience/tag/windows-insider-program/) and does not contain other noted updates for Insiders, fixes, or known issues.

+## Build 20206
+Windows 10 Insider Preview Build 20201 was released to the Dev Channel on [8/26/2020](https://blogs.windows.com/windows-insider/2020/08/26/announcing-windows-10-insider-preview-build-20201/).

+### Evolving the Emoji Picker
+Over the last 3 years, we have been adding ways to express yourself when typing in Windows.
+In addition to adding an emoji picker and support for more emoji, we have also added support for many more languages, kaomoji, and symbols.
+We have also added ways to manage your clipboard history.
+We are evolving the emoji picker in Windows to bring many of these separate experiences together as well as introduce some new capabilities such as easy access to animated GIFs.

+The revamped emoji picker is your one-stop for expressing yourself with quick access to emoji, kaomoji, symbols, animated GIFs and your clipboard.

+We know that you need more than just emojis to properly convey your message when communicating using text.
+To that end, we’ve revamped the emoji picker to be a one-stop for expressing yourself while you type on your device!
+This new experience offers:

+* An updated design: We are making the experience more aligned with our Fluent Design principles, including a new acrylic background.
+* Emoji search: We are improving discoverability of emoji search in supported languages by having an inline search box.
+* Animated GIF support, including search: Going forward, WIN + [.] and WIN + [;] will now enable you to quickly input animated GIFs.
+The selection of animated gifs will be continuously updated based on current trends and #hashtags.
+Search is also available for those times where you need to find the perfect reaction gif to succinctly communicate your message.
+* Converging our input experiences across emoji and clipboard history: We are bringing input and clipboard history together into a single experience.
+You can still press WIN + V to go straight to clipboard history, but now you can also access it by switching to the “Clipboard” category after pressing WIN + [.] or WIN + [;].

+We will be continuing to work on input in Windows and would love to hear your thoughts on further improvements.
+We are lighting up a new area path in the Feedback Hub for you to share your suggestions: Input and Language > Emoji, Kaomoji, GIF and other input.

+__Please note: In order to insert an animated GIF when typing, the text field needs to support it.
+Animated GIF search requires an internet connection and is powered by Tenor.
+For more details about languages where animated GIF search is supported by Tenor, please see here.__

+**This feature is rolling out to a subset of Insiders in the Dev Channel at first, to help us quickly identify issues that may impact performance and reliability.
+Rest assured they will be gradually rolled out to everyone in the Dev Channel.**

+### Introducing Voice Typing
+Windows voice typing is the new and improved version of Windows dictation that enables you to type effortlessly with your voice wherever there’s a text field on your PC.
+Sometimes, using your voice is more comfortable and efficient than typing on a keyboard – with Windows voice typing, you can relax your hands and just say what you want to write.

+Improved features for voice typing include:

+A modern design – optimized for use with touch keyboards.
+Auto-punctuation that allows you to effortlessly put your thoughts down without worrying about question marks and periods (turn it on in settings).
+An updated back end for the most reliable voice typing experience ever on Windows.
+Easily start voice typing any time by using the keyboard shortcut (WIN + H) or tapping the microphone button on the touch keyboard.

+When using the hardware keyboard:

+Use the WIN + H keyboard shortcut for quick access to the microphone button for voice to text.
+When using the touch keyboard:

+When using the touch keyboard in Windows, you can use the microphone icon to quickly use voice to text.
+Want to up your voice typing to the next level?
+Try out the following supported voice commands:

+List of voice commands in different languages.
+Voice typing is available in the following languages/locales*:

+English (US)
+English (Australia)
+English (India)
+English (Canada)
+English (United Kingdom)
+French (France)
+French (Canada)
+Portuguese (Brazilian)
+Simplified Chinese
+Spanish (Mexico)
+Spanish (Spanish)
+German
+Italian
+Japanese**
+*Voice typing will automatically use the language your keyboard is set to (if supported).
+**Auto-punctuation is not available in Japanese at this time.

+Please note: we are still working to improve the feature and how it interacts with different applications.
+In some Office apps you may experience random pauses while using the voice typing feature.
+If this happens, click the microphone icon again to restart the listening experience.

+This feature is rolling out to a subset of Insiders in the Dev Channel at first, to help us quickly identify issues that may impact performance and reliability.
+Rest assured they will be gradually rolled out to everyone in the Dev Channel.

+Improving the touch keyboard design
+Some Insiders will start to see our new touch keyboard design rolling out to their PCs.
+The updated design includes a fresh aesthetic and many other small tweaks, including updated key sizes / layouts to optimize for typing comfort & accuracy.
+We have also done some work to help improve discoverability and usability of available features.

+While exploring the updated design, you will notice a number of refinements, including:

+New key press animations and sounds.
+Child keys have been optimized for quicker entry – try pressing and holding keys like “e” or “-“ and see how it looks.
+For those who prefer to keep their keyboard undocked, the option now accessible via a button directly in the candidate bar, and you can easily move the keyboard around using the gripper region at the top of the keyboard.
+All entries in the settings menu now have labels for improved clarity of available options.
+We are bringing emoji search to the touch keyboard, so you no longer need to hunt through the different categories to find the one you are looking for.
+More so, you can also now search for animated GIFs.
+All accessible from our new expressive input button in the candidate bar.
+(For more – see our section above on evolving the emoji panel.)
+A new entry point into voice typing has been added to the left of the space bar in supported languages.
+(See above section on voice typing.)
+The redesigned touch keyboard introduces a variety of improvements such as new key press animations and sounds, quick access to emoji and animated GIFs, and a new entry point for voice typing.
+The redesigned touch keyboard offers quick access to emoji and animated GIFs so you and express yourself any way you like while typing in Windows.
+The touch keyboard can also be invoked on any PC from the touch keyboard button on the taskbar, although you may need to enable the button.
+To do so, right-click or press and hold on the taskbar, then select “Show touch keyboard button” in the menu.
+Once the touch keyboard is open, try typing or shapewriting on the keyboard and let us know how it feels.

+We want to thank Insiders for sharing their feedback about the touch keyboard over the years – your comments directly inspired these changes.
+We look forward to you trying them out and to even more feedback!

+Please note: Some of the keyboard layouts for certain languages are still in the process of being updated to the new design.
+Currently shapewriting is only supported when using the wide or onehanded touch keyboard layouts.

+This feature is rolling out to a subset of Insiders in the Dev Channel at first, to help us quickly identify issues that may impact performance and reliability.
+Rest assured they will be gradually rolled out to everyone in the Dev Channel.

+Cursor movement using the space bar
+One thing we heard from our customers is the desire to change the cursor position with the touch keyboard.
+Based on that feedback, we are updating the keyboard so that you can now quickly do this in any text field using gestures on the space bar.

+All you need to do is place a finger on the space bar and slide your finger left, right, up, or down.
+As your finger moves, so will the cursor – one character or line at a time.

+Press and hold on the space bar on the touch keyboard to move the cursor on your screen.
+We’ll be continuing to work on input in Windows and would love to hear your thoughts on further improvements.

+This feature is rolling out to a subset of Insiders in the Dev Channel at first, to help us quickly identify issues that may impact performance and reliability.
+Rest assured they will be gradually rolled out to everyone in the Dev Channel.

 ## Build 20201
 Windows 10 Insider Preview Build 20201 was released to the Dev Channel on [8/26/2020](https://blogs.windows.com/windows-insider/2020/08/26/announcing-windows-10-insider-preview-build-20201/).